 Thought (Yale UP, 2003;German, French, Japanese, Greek, and Chinese translations); he is also the editor of Memory and Power in Post-War Europe: Studies in the Presence of the Past, (Cambridge UP 2002) and German Ideologies since 1945: Studies in the Political Thought and Culture of the Bonn Republic (Palgrave 2003).
 His book Constitutional

 Patriotism was published by Princeton University Press in 2007 (Chinese, Serbian, Greek, Turkish, and Korean translations); an expanded and revised German edition was published by Suhrkamp in 2010.

 Professor Müller’s public affairs commentary has appeared in the Neue Zürcher Zeitung,

-Frankfurter Allgemeine Zeitung, Die Zeit, Sueddeutsche Zeitung, and Merkur: Deutsche Zeitschrift für europäisches Denken; he has also contributed to Project Syndicate, the London Review of Books, Dissent, the Boston Review, The Guardian and Prospect (London), as well as Esprit and Commentaire (Paris).
+Frankfurter Allgemeine Zeitung, Die Zeit, Sueddeutsche Zeitung, and Merkur: Deutsche Zeitschrift für europäisches Denken; he has also contributed to Project Syndicate, the London Review of Books, Dissent, the Boston Review, The Guardian and Prospect.

-His history of political thought in twentieth-century Europe, Contesting Democracy,was published by Yale University Press in the summer of 2011 (Italian, French, German, Swedish, Russian, and Serbian translations); his book Furcht und Freiheit: Ein anderer Liberalismus will be published by Suhrkamp in 2013; his Christian Democracy: A New Intellectual History, based on his Carlyle Lectures in 2011, is forthcoming with Harvard University Press.
+His history of political thought in twentieth-century Europe, Contesting Democracy,was published by Yale University Press in the summer of 2011 (Italian, French, German, Swedish, Russian, Polish, Chinese, and Serbian translations); his book Furcht und Freiheit: Ein anderer Liberalismus will be published by Suhrkamp; his Christian Democracy: A New Intellectual History, based on his Carlyle Lectures in 2011, is forthcoming with Harvard University Press.